sindresorhus/tempy/readme.md

 ### tempy.write.task(fileContent, callback, options?)

 Write data to a random temp file.
 The file is automatically cleaned up after the callback is executed.
-Returns a promise that resolves after the callback is executed and the file is cleaned up.
+Returns a promise that resolves with the return value of the callback after it is executed and the file is cleaned up.

 ##### fileContent